chris-wood/draft-wood-dprive-edns0-privacy/draft-wood-dprive-edns0-privacy.md

 While learning the existence of a certain query may not always constitute a privacy violation, it may for some clients.

-# "Private" Option
+# TTL-CAP Option

 EDNS(0) {{RFC6891}} specifies a mechanism to include new options in DNS messages.
-This document specifies a new "Private" option that allows clients to indicate
+This document specifies a new "TTL-CAP" option that allows clients to express the maximum desired cache lifetime for DNS query answers.

 ~~~
 0                       8                      16